+Volunteering in Bolivia at the non-profit, Up Close Bolivia has introduced us to so many great things, and our first Todos Santos celebration was a definite highlight.
 With a bread recipe from a high-altitude baking book, a massive sack of flour and 10 pairs of hands to knead the dough, Doug and I were introduced to our first session of baking T’antawawas for Todos Santos at the Casa Mendoza-Donlan.
-The founders of Up Close Bolivia where we are working, Emma Donlan and Rolanda Mendoza and their children, our volunteer comrades, Paula and Jeremy, a neighbourhood family and Doug and I, spent the night baking reminiscing and having a million laughs.
+Doug and I spent the night baking, reminiscing and having a million laughs with the founders of Up Close Bolivia, Emma Donlan and Rolanda Mendoza and their children, our volunteer comrades, Paula and Jeremy, and a neighbourhood family.

 Todos Santos or All Saint’s Day is celebrated in Bolivia on November 1 and 2, but most of the festivities take place on November 2, which is also known as All Soul’s Day.
-To celebrate lost friends and family, Bolivians create an apxata or mesa difuntos , an offering table, laden with the favourite foods and drinks of the dead.
-Included in the table are sugar canes and flowering onions, wheich are believed to draw water from the earth to the almas, or spirits above.
-Emma laid her table with traditional foods, which included tequila, in memory of her dear friend who loved doing shots of tequila and a dish of dog food for their much- loved and missed faithful dog.
+To celebrate departed friends and family, Bolivians create an apxata or mesa difuntos , an offering table, laden with the favourite foods and drinks of the dead.
+Included in the table are tall sugar canes and flowering onions, which are believed to draw water from the earth to the almas, or spirits above.
+Emma laid her table with traditional foods, which included tequila, in memory of her dear friend who loved tequila and a dish of dog treats for their much- loved and missed faithful dog.
 It is believed that the almas visit the homes of their relatives from noon on November 1 to noon on November 2 to feast on the offerings.

-Featured on the table are the colourful t’antawawas, breads with clay faces, sold at markets throughout Bolivia prior to Todos Santos and shaped like lost friends and loved ones.
-I know it sounds slightly creepy, but baking the breads is actually very fun and not at all maudlin.
-So different from the way North Americans deal with loss.
-We all took turns kneading and shaping the dough and telling stories in Spanish, English and “Spanglish!”
+Featured on the table are the colourful t’antawawas- breads with clay faces- sold at markets throughout Bolivia prior to Todos Santos and shaped like lost friends and loved ones.
+The baking of the breads is very fun and not at all maudlin.
+So different from the way in which North Americans deal with loss.
+We all took turns kneading and shaping the dough and telling stories about those we have lost in Spanish, English and “Spanglish!”

-On November 2, Bolivians visit neighbours who share food and drink from their tables.
+On November 2, Bolivians visit neighbours and share the special foods and drinks from their tables.
 They also visit cemeteries, where they have picnics, dance and play music.
-All around La Paz, we heard music and saw small bands of men playing Andean flutes and drums and women in traditional dress travelling towards the cemetery.
-The men seen here were well on their way, sharing a bottle of hooch while playing music for passers-by, before hopping on the bus to the nearest cemetery.
+All around La Paz, there was the sound of music with small bands of men playing Andean flutes and drums and women in traditional dress travelling towards the cemetery.
+The men seen here played for passers-by, before hopping on the bus to the nearest cemetery.

 I am now on a mission to search the Mercado in La Paz for the little clay faces, so that we can make t’antawawas next year on Todos Santos!